-Oil drops as supply concerns resurface
+Oil drops 4 percent as equities slide sparks demand worries

 U.S. crude production has soared almost 25 percent this year, to a record 11.7 million barrels per day (bpd).

-The Organization of the Petroleum Exporting Countries is pushing for a supply cut of 1 million to 1.4 million bpd.
-On Tuesday, the OPEC envoy for the United Arab Emirates said it was very likely the group would reduce its output but the exact level had yet to be decided.
+The Organization of the Petroleum Exporting Countries is pushing for a supply cut of 1 million to 1.4 million bpd when it meets on Dec.
+6.

+The OPEC envoy for the United Arab Emirates said it was very likely the group would reduce its output but the exact level had yet to be decided.
-“We expect OPEC to agree to a supply cut at its next official meeting on 6 December,” French bank BNP Paribas said.

-The bank added that it expected Brent to recover to $80 per barrel before the year-end.

 The International Energy Agency (IEA), however, warned OPEC and other producers of the “negative implications” of supply cuts, with many analysts fearing a spike in crude prices could erode consumption.

-The head of the IEA warned of the effects of geopolitical instability on prices.

-“We are entering an unprecedented period of uncertainty in oil markets,” Fatih Birol told a conference in Norway.
+“We are entering an unprecedented period of uncertainty in oil markets,” IEA Executive Director Fatih Birol told a conference in Norway on Monday.

 Portfolio managers have sold the equivalent of 553 million barrels of crude and fuels in the last seven weeks, the largest reduction over a comparable period since at least 2013.